B12Howard/kithli-api/README.md

 ![Kithli Architecture](https://user-images.githubusercontent.com/39282569/196551643-9d64515f-128e-4c8c-af39-071ce5d43226.png)

  ### Running Tests
  To run unit tests use `go test YOURDIRECTORY`.
-Example: Tetst are in the service directory.
+Example: Tests are in the service directory.
 If I wanted to run all of them I would run `go test ./services/... -v`